SitecorePowerShell/Book/console.md

 | Ctrl-V            | Insert text from the clipboard    |
 | Ctrl-Alt-Shift +  | Increase the font size |
 | Ctrl-Alt-Shift -  | Decrease the font size |

+**Note:** The font family, font size, and other settings can be configured through the ISE.

 [1]: https://github.com/SitecorePowerShell/Console/issues/314